mrfloris/mac/screenshots/README.md

 ```

 ### 10. Restart SystemUIServer
+The macOS systemUIServer manages various UI elements on macOS, including screenshot-related functionality.

-After you're done running the commands to your liking, don't forget to restart the serivce, you can do so by typing this:
+After you're done running the commands to your liking, don't forget to restart this serivce, you can do so by typing this:
 ```bash
 killall SystemUIServer
 ```
 Or just run the sh script!

 ### 11. Reset All Screenshot Settings to Default
-**Method 1**, another command!
+**Method 1**, Reset via command:
 If you want to revert to macOS's default screenshot settings:
 ```bash
 defaults delete com.apple.screencapture
 ```
-**Method 2**, the above, but ..
-by running the shell script with the `-reset` parameter.
+**Method 2**, Use the shell script with `-reset` parameter.

-**Method 3**, deleting the .plist file manually, you can find it here:
+**Method 3**, Delete the ``.plist` file manually from:
 ```
 ~/Library/Preferences/com.apple.screencapture.plist
 ~/Library/Preferences/com.apple.screencaptureui.plist (optional)